Powell River Regals

-The Powell River Regals were a Canadian Senior ice hockey team from Powell River, British Columbia.
-The Regals played an independent schedule under the supervision of the BC Amateur Hockey Association.
-The Regals were three-time Allan Cup National Senior "AAA" Champions and one-time Hardy Cup National Intermediate "A" Champions.
+The Powell River Regals are a Canadian Senior AA ice hockey team from Powell River, British Columbia.
+The Regals played an independent schedule under the supervision of BC Hockey, also known as the BC Amateur Hockey Association.
+Prior to the 2015–16 season, when the team temporarily ceased operation, the Regals competed as a Senior AAA team, winning the BC Senior AAA Savage Cup 14 times between 1994–95 and 2014–15, and were three-time Allan Cup National Senior AAA Champions and one-time Hardy Cup National Intermediate "A" Champions.

 Titles

 The Regals won the Senior "AAA" 1997 Allan Cup with a win over three-time defending champion Warroad Lakers in the final, the 2000 Allan Cup by beating the Lloydminster Border Kings in the championship game, and the 2006 Allan Cup with a 7-1 drubbing of the Whitby Dunlops.
 Powell River was also a finalist at the 1999 Allan Cup, losing to the Stony Plain Eagles 5–3.
 Earlier in their history, the Regals won the 1970 Hardy Cup championship as Intermediate "A" hockey champions of Canada with a three games to two, best-of-five series win over Val-d'Or, Quebec.